Hippo and a polar bear on light green background. Text: Hippo vs Polar Bear

 Age: The older an animal gets, the weaker it becomes, and the younger they are, the less strength it will have.

-Illness: Nursing any old wounds will weaken an animal, making them less likely to win in an even battle.
+Illness: Nursing any old wounds will weaken an animal, making it less likely to win in an even battle.

 Food: Lack of food will reduce its ability to fight to its potential.
 However, desperation may take over and benefit them.